downlinko/downlinko.github.io/_posts/development/2018-08-08-download-install-maven-3-2-5-windows.md

 Wait for the download to complete.

-> Do you want to skip above steps?
+> Do you want to skip the above steps?
 Here is the direct link to download the [Maven 3.2.5 installer](https://archive.apache.org/dist/maven/maven-3/3.2.5/binaries/apache-maven-3.2.5-bin.zip){:target="_blank"} for Windows.

 ## Step #3: Install